sbcgua/ajson/README.md

 #### Keep item order

 Sometimes you may want to keep order of json items in the same order as it was in abap structure (assuming you `set` structures or table of structures).
-To do this call `keep_item_order` after creation of instance, before any `set`.
+To do this: set `iv_keep_item_order` flag shen creating an instance or call `keep_item_order` after creation of instance, before any `set`.

 ```abap
   data: